izuzak/appendr/README.md

 Appendr automatically adds the `date_created` timestamp to each key-value dataset it receives.

+A Web interface for creating and viewing bins is [also available](https://appendr.appspot.com).

 ## Features

 [CORS](http://en.wikipedia.org/wiki/Cross-origin_resource_sharing) support
 * Appendr may be called cross-domain from a JavaScript script in a browser

+Support for concurrent appends
+* Appendr will correctly handle multiple data appends sent to it at the same time

 Supported external storage services:
 * [GitHub Gist](https://gist.github.com/)